Landscape 05

 Implementation Status of Article 6.2 Guidance

-Parties’ progress on authorization, tracking, and reporting reveals there is currently limited global readiness to implement cooperative approaches.
-Among the 90 Parties analyzed, only 11 have both authorization and tracking arrangements in place, while 9 Parties have submitted initial reports to the UNFCCC.
-However, 72 Parties have authorization and/or tracking arrangements in place, in progress, or under consideration, while 18 have no publicly available information for both authorization and tracking arrangements.
-The findings suggest significant interest in implementing Article 6, while highlighting the need for clear guidance and capacity building efforts to enable Parties to achieve climate goals through cooperative approaches
+Analysis of Parties’ progress on authorization, tracking, and reporting reveals there is currently limited global readiness to implement cooperative approaches.
+Among the 100 Parties analyzed, only 13 have both authorization and tracking arrangements in place, while 16 Parties have submitted initial reports to the UNFCCC.
+However, 85 Parties have authorization and/or tracking arrangements in place, in progress, or under consideration, while 15 have no publicly available information for both authorization and tracking arrangements.
+The findings suggest a growing interest in implementing Article 6 while highlighting the need for capacity-building efforts to enable Parties to achieve climate goals through cooperative approaches.

 Authorization Under Article 6.2